Man·tle1 – noun: an important role or responsibility that passes from one person to another; verb: clothe in or as if in a mantle; cloak or envelop.

 On the night last month when I’d called her home out of the blue, it was her husband who answered the phone.
 He immediately explained, as if I were waiting to hear some sort of news, “She’s still in the hospital.
 She’s in a coma now though, after the stroke…”

-When I learned that Mrs. James had passed away, I felt that maybe the “baton had fallen”.
-There couldn’t possibly be anyone else like her again.
-Who had her will to teach children to see the best in themselves?
-Who saw her vision of the promise of America as a people, and as a nation?
-And who was left to fight so tirelessly for us now?
-And then… I remembered.
+Who could delight so many just by entering a room?
+Who would inspire others to see the best in themselves?
+Who saw her vision of the promise of America as a people, and as a nation? : and who was left to fight for us now?

 Karen Lascaris is a regular contributor to Westa.org.
 She’s an artist, designer and author of “In Our Own Image: Treasured African-American Traditions, Journeys, and Icons”, which can be found in libraries, schools and archives across America.